nanoy42/django-voting-app/docs/installation_migration.rst

 Post-installation and update procedures
 =======================================

-After the installation or after an update, you may have to perform additional operation.
+After the installation or after an update, you may have to perform additional operations.

 Migrations
 ##########